 Principles of test selection, administration, and interpretation; consideration of the contributions and limitations of major types of standardized tests and inventories used in the behavioral sciences.
-Prerequisites: PSYC 130 or PSYC 140 and 141, MATH 106, and permission of instructor.
+Prerequisites: PSYC 271, 272 and permission of instructor.
 (Course fees apply.)

 PSYC 434 - PERSPECTIVES IN PSYCHOLOGY (1-3; 6)